Pusty/pqc/docs/src/kyber.md

 The main reason for choosing a Gaussian distribution is that only for them a rigorous reduction of LWE to hard lattice problems is known.
 Specifically for the secret \\( s \\) the distribution doesn't matter [as long as it has sufficient entropy](https://eprint.iacr.org/2020/119.pdf).
-The KYBER specifications also argue that for the best known attacks that use the noise, the distribution itself doesn't matter, only the standard deviation and entropy.
+The KYBER specifications also argue that for the best known attacks that use the noise, the error distribution itself doesn't matter, only the standard deviation and entropy.

 - [StackOverflow - LWE and Distributions](https://crypto.stackexchange.com/questions/107234/lwe-and-distributions)